craigtaub/our-own-mocha/README.md

 ### Parsing phase

-- Create a yars instance and attach commands
+- Create a `yars` instance and attach commands
-- Uses a child yargs instance for options and checks
+- Uses a child `yargs` instance for options and checks
 - Runs validation inside a part of these checks
 - If passes above build mocha instance + hands to next phase

 #### Build mocha instance

-- Creates instance of an empty Suite and attaches to `this.suite`
+- Creates instance of our Root Suite and attaches to `this.suite`
 - Creates instance of a Reporter and attaches `this.reporter` (e.g. a function `Spec`)
 - Based on Interface, binds suite events onto our `this.suite`.
   - Events are used to bind UI methods to the suite context.